 A Monster Bash sprite contains multiple 16-colour EGA images (for example, an enemy sprite contains all the animation frames for that sprite.)
-This format is trickier than most, as it contains an arbitrary number of colour planes - the EGA contains four colour planes (red, green, blue and intensity) but each plane in the Monster Bash sprite can refer to multiple EGA planes at the same time (so you could have a "purple plane" in the file, which puts data into the EGA red and blue planes at the same time!)
+This format is trickier than most, as it contains an arbitrary number of colour planes - the EGA contains four colour planes (red, green, blue and intensity) but each plane in the Monster Bash sprite can refer to multiple EGA planes at the same time (so you could have a "magenta plane" in the file, which puts data into the EGA red and blue planes at the same time!)

 All sprite files begin with a single 0xFF byte.
 To correctly detect this file format, the following tests can be used:

 - The last image block should end at the end of the file, there should be no trailing data (except a possible trailing 0x00 depending on the decompressor used)

 - The last byte in each image block should be 0x00 to signal the final plane of image data

 A number of image blocks immediately follow the signature byte, repeating until EOF:

 |UINT16 iSize||Size of this sprite|

 |BYTE cData[iSize]||Block of image data, iSize bytes long|